-The fourth elections under the VHTRC bylaws were held in November 2011.
+The fifth election under the VHTRC bylaws was held in November 2013.
 Five members of the board of directors were chosen.
-Their terms run through December 31, 2013.
-The new board elected Alan Gowen as the VHTRC president.
+Their terms run through December 31, 2015.
+The new board chose Alan Gowen to continue as the VHTRC president.
 On July 7, 2016, due to mounting family and business pressures, Alan stepped down, and the board chose Keith Knipling to serve as president.
 The board members are listed below.

 Members can learn about current club issues at the members center.